-What Is a PR in Running?
+What Does PR Mean in Running?
+PR vs PB Explained

 Quick Answer: What Does PR Mean in Running?